-- a.
+- 3. Eligibility - a.
+Permanent, probationary, and limited-term state employees are eligible.
+Permanent Intermittent (PI) employees are not eligible. - b.
+New employees who choose to participate in the vacation bid process must have available leave hours at the time vacation is taken. (section 8.1 (A) and (B) of the MOU.) - 4.
+Timeframe - a.
 End date for calculation of seniority scores is August 31. - b.
 Seniority scores posted by October 1. - c.
 Challenge period is October 1 through October 15. - d.
-By October 15, at the request of management or union, the Department agrees to schedule a meeting at each home to discuss the vacation bid process (seniority scores, vacation calendar, dates of bid, time allotted for the walk-up, call-in and/or electronic bid, and other business related to the vacation bid process). - (1)Between November 1 and November 15, employees shall be allowed by order of seniority to participate in the walk-up, call-in and/or electronic bid process for the following calendar year.
-A vacation bid must be for consecutive days, not to exceed thirty-two (32) days of vacation in a year with a max of three (3) bids. - (2)For employees that submit up to three (3) vacation bids, each vacation bid shall be for consecutive days.
+By October 15, at the request of management or union, the Department agrees to schedule a meeting at each home to discuss the vacation bid process (seniority scores, vacation calendar, dates of bid, time allotted for the walk-up, call-in and/or electronic bid, and other business related to the vacation bid process). - (1) Between November 1 and November 15, employees shall be allowed by order of seniority to participate in the walk-up, call-in and/or electronic bid process for the following calendar year.
+A vacation bid must be for consecutive days, not to exceed thirty-two (32) days of vacation in a year with a max of three (3) bids. - (2) For employees that submit up to three (3) vacation bids, each vacation bid shall be for consecutive days.
 The three (3) vacation bids combined shall not exceed thirty two (32) days of leave during the vacation year, and any one (1) vacation bid shall not exceed twenty-four (24) vacation days scheduled off.
 Each vacation bid shall be separated by at least thirty-two (32) consecutive days.
-As each employee chooses the employee's vacation bids, that vacation

-- bid shall be placed on the appropriate vacation calendar. - (3)Ad hoc rounds: on a first come, first serve basis beginning the Tuesday immediately following the first Monday in December.
-This is a separate process, each process with its own calendar per classification.

-5. Absentee Bid

-- Employees away from the Home will be notified of the vacation bid by certified mail. - b.
-If an employee is unable to be present for their bid time, the employee has the option to: - (1)Submit a paper bid (electronically) to the management designee - (2)Appoint a proxy to bid for them - If bidding by proxy, the employee must submit a signed and dated copy of the request form to the proxy and the management designee by 5pm the day before the bid. - (3) Call-in their bid at their appointment time. - B. AD HOC: first-come, first-serve process:
+As each employee chooses the employee's vacation bids, that vacation bid shall be placed on the appropriate vacation calendar. - (3) Ad hoc rounds: on a first come, first serve basis beginning the Tuesday immediately following the first Monday in December.
+This is a separate process, each process with its own calendar per classification. - 5.
+Absentee Bid - a.
+Employees away from the Home will be notified of the vacation bid by certified mail. - b.
+If an employee is unable to be present for their bid time, the employee has the option to: - (1) Submit a paper bid (electronically) to the management designee - (2) Appoint a proxy to bid for them - If bidding by proxy, the employee must submit a signed and dated copy of the request form to the proxy and the management designee by 5pm the day before the bid. - (3) Call-in their bid at their appointment time.

+B. AD HOC: first-come, first-serve process: